lukehefson/surfing/Barbados/README.md

   - I observed it on a morning when Batts was chest-to-shoulder high on sets, 12secs, straight north swell (and busy!) and it _still_ didn't seem to be breaking
 - There are definitely some very shallow sections or rock/reef there – so not sure how hazardous those are
 - Don't yet know how to enter/exit or how it breaks

-### Sandy Lane [Observation only]

-- More likely to work on smaller north swells (or north swells with a bit of east in them) than the majority of West Coast spots
-- Gets very busy with local rippers when it's on
-- It's a long walk
-  - Park by One Sandy Lane, walk down the cut-through ("gap") to the beach and walk right j for ~7mins along the beach until you get to the beach in front of the Sandy Lane Hotel
-  - I walked at 0.3m low tide and it still involved getting my feet a little wet – so I guess it's just a long, long paddle if the tide is mid or higher!
-- Looks like the entry/exit is to the left of the hotel beach (looking out to sea) – at the point that the wave ends on the inside

 ### Jordans [Observation only]